A proposal is a written offer to solve a technical problem

 mind, and it is one that is commonly used: “Technical

 Discussion” or “detailed Description.”
-This general
+This general heading

-be better to raise the “A,” “B,” “C” entries to the
+to raise the “A,” “B,” “C” entries to the level of Roman

-level of Roman Numeral entries.
-Thus (1) below might
+Numeral entries.
+Thus (1) below might be better in the

-be better in the form of (2).
+form of (2).

 (1)